-Jeffry Hesse is a Product Owner working at a company called Sonatype with a distributed software development team of approximately 40 people.
-He loves his work.
-He also loves mountain climbing, photography, and spending time with his grandmother.
+JEFFRY HESSE is an Agile coach at Sonatype in Alaska, USA.
+He works with a distributed software development team of approximately forty people.
+He loves his work, mountain climbing, photography, and spending time with his grandmother.
 Because he can work from anywhere, Jeffry combines his passions by working while traveling.

 - When working in different time zones, be accommodating.